jmcabo/avgtime/README.md

 That depends on how big the time difference is.
 And usually, we optimize things one step at a time, making small improvements.
-This means that you must run your program many times.
-Which now means that the running time of your program has become a random variable (in the probability theory sense), of which you must take samples to reach a conclusion about its probability distribution.
+This all means that we must run the program many times to distinguish our little improvements from background noise.
+Which now means that the running time of your program has become a random variable (in the probability theory sense), of which we must take samples to reach a conclusion about its probability distribution.

+_Even when doing dramatic optimizations, as opposed to little ones,
+ie: reducing time complexity by using better algorithms, we must make sure that it was worthy and keep constant times in check._

 To really know whether you made an improvement on running time, you must take into account the standard deviation (or any other